Metakaolin: Adsorption properties

 The adsorption surface properties of the metakaolins can be characterized by inverse gas chromatography analysis.

 Concrete admixture

 Considered to have twice the reactivity of most other pozzolans, metakaolin is a valuable admixture for concrete/cement applications.
 Replacing portland cement with 8–20 wt.% (% by weight) metakaolin produces a concrete mix that exhibits favorable engineering properties, including: the filler effect, the acceleration of OPC hydration, and the pozzolanic reaction.
 The filler effect is immediate, while the effect of pozzolanic reaction occurs between 3 and 14 days.

+In the mid-2010s, Limestone Calcined Clay Cement mixture incorporating even more than 20% metakaolin was developed as a lower-carbon cement substitute.
+The technology is on the commercialization stage in the 2020s.